Dan Pontefract

-Dan Pontefract is a Canadian businessperson and writer.
+Dan Pontefract is a Canadian businessman and writer.

 Early life and education

 Pontefract is from Stoney Creek, Ontario.
 He earned a Bachelor of Education (BEd) in 1994 and a degree in Educational Technology in 1995 from McGill University.
 He received an MBA from Royal Roads University in 2002.

 Career

 Pontefract held senior roles at the British Columbia Institute of Technology (BCIT), BusinessObjects, and SAP SE.
 He then served as the Chief Envisioner and Chief Learning Officer at the Canadian national telecommunications company Telus.
 There he launched the Telus Transformation Office to improve workplace culture and the Telus MBA, "a customized executive MBA tailored for promising employees" at University of Victoria's Peter B. Gustavson School of Business.
 Pontefract also serves as an adjunct professor at the business school.

 In 2018, Pontefract was named to the Thinkers50 Radar list of the "30 management thinkers most likely to shape the future of how organizations are managed and led."